 This is just a handful of reasons as to why it was a no-brainer that we stayed clear of Paraffin Wax and chose to use Soy Wax for our candles.

-If you want to know more about the difference between the two waxes or compare them to the many other waxes on the market, have a little google and I'm sure you'll learn lots more like we did.
+If you want to know more about the difference between the two waxes or compare them to the many other waxes on the market, have a little google and I'm sure you'll find out lots of insightful information like we did.